-- The state of the economy worries me.
+- Something worries me.

-- The state of the economy scares me.
+- Something scares me.

-- The state of the economy bothers me.
+- Something bothers me.

-- The state of the economy makes me happy.
+- Something makes me happy.

 Fascinar = to fascinate someone